ThomasFinnern/LangMan4DevProject/Documentation/J!4x/Lang4dev_Documentation_j4x.md

 2) **Translation support**

-   From original "en-GB" *.ini files translation files like "de-DE" can be created.
+   Create different language file sets like "de-DE" from original "en-GB" *.ini files.
 They contain the same translation IDs but the translations string is empty

 3) **Component user translations** (intention)
-    The user of another component should be able to do the translation himself.
+    The user of any component should be able to do the translation himself.
 He can add his own country language files.
 These are presented in a top bottom compare view where the items lines are prepeared and aligned in main file order.
-    The user will get aprepared textarea with translation IDs and empty translation strings.
-He can save these changed files
+    The user will see a prepared textarea with translation IDs and empty translation strings.
+He can save these changed files.

-## limitations
+## Limitations

-  * This component may allow to replace language files of foreign components but will not exchange lang items in the code of foreign components
+  *This component allows to replace language files of foreign components but will not exchange lang items in the code of foreign components

 # Control Panel

 ![controlpanelRSgallery2](https://github.com/ThomasFinnern/J_LangMan4ExtDevProject/blob/main/Documentation/J!4x/controlPanel/ControlPanel.01.png?raw=true)

 (1) Projects
 First a project has to be defined.
 It contains some basic information which are used by 'project texts' and 'translate' functions
 It uses sub projects to handle a component (back end, backend sys, site) Modules and plugins only have one sub project

 (2) Project texts
 Matches translation IDs defined in *.ini file against code occurences Displays lists:

 * Matching: IDs used in code and defined in *.ini
 * Not found: IDs used in code and NOT defined in *.ini
 * Superfluous: IDs defined in *.ini but not used in code
 * AD HOC: Text written insisde Text::_('...') but no ID is found in *.ini

 These lists are written for each sub project

 (3) Translate

-...
+Create different language file sets like "de-DE" from original "en-GB" *.ini files.
+They contain the same translation IDs but the translations string is empty

 (4) Maintenance

+Several buttons to handle special situations

+* Sub projects: These are childs of projects but not visible.
+Here their data may be checked
-...
+* ...

 (5) Select project

-...
+Preselect main project and sub project for use in 'Project Texts' and 'Translate'.
+The selection may be chaged within the task view again

 (6) Source 'lang id'
+[  ] ToDo: Remove this ....
+Preset source lang ID and target lang ID for use in 'Project Texts' and 'Translate'.
+The selection may be chaged within the task view again
+? see config ?
 # Projects